Subperiosteal Dental Implants

 What Are Subperiosteal Dental Implants?

-Subperiosteal dental implants are a tooth restoration option used to replace missing teeth for patients who have an insufficient bone density in the jaw.
+Subperiosteal dental implants are a tooth restoration option used to replace missing teeth for patients who have insufficient bone density in the jaw.
 Instead of being placed directly in the jawbone, subperiosteal implants are placed under the gum line on top of the bone.

 A subperiosteal implant consists of a metal frame that’s custom-fit to the patient’s jaw.
 The frame gets anchored to the jawbone using small posts that protrude through the gum line to support the prosthetic teeth.
 These artificial teeth can be fixed or removable, depending on the patient’s needs or preferences.

 Due to recent advances in dental technology, subperiosteal dental implants are rarely used.
+At Aesthetic Dental Associates, we offer other dental implant options.
+Contact our downtown Seattle dentists today by calling (206) 682-3888.

 Subperiosteal Implant Advantages